Super Lawyers - Badge

 Heart failure is one of the most urgent medical emergencies requiring immediate care

 When a medical professional fails to diagnose a heart attack correctly, the patient may not receive the emergency care they need.
-This can lead to delayed treatment, unnecessary procedures, emotional distress, and significant financial hardship.
+This can lead to delayed treatment, unnecessary procedures, and significant financial hardship.

 Delayed Treatment